Welcome to Brightwalton News

 Most importantly, dogs must be kept on leads at all times.
 The ewes are pregnant, so must not be worried by dogs.
 The temporary fences WILL be electrified and WILL give any errant pets / children a nasty shock!

 Please look out for the signs on the footpath gate.

 This is written by the Parish Clerk with input from the village.

 Click here to find out more about the planning process and to view all the current planning applications in Brightwalton.

-New to the village?
 Register your email with us from the homepage so we can get in contact with you directly for any important or specific village matters.